How to Use Blue in Your Flower Garden

 Perennials with Blue Flowers

 Agapanthus, Amsonia, Brunnera, Campanula, Centaurea montana, Clematis.
 Delphinium, Echinops, Eryngium, Gentian.
 Geranium.
 Iris, Linum, Meconopsis, Mertensia.
 Myosotis, Periwinkle, Phlox, Platycodon.
-Pulmonaria, Rosemary, Salvia, Viola.
+Pulmonaria, Rosemary, Salvia, Veronica, Viola.

 Bulbs with Blue Flowers